Our Vision: Gender Equality

 MotherCoders is expanding the tech talent pool by activating women with college degrees and work experience who are ready to contribute -- mothers.
 Through our part-time technology training program, which includes on-site childcare, we provide women with kids the opportunity to build the skills, knowledge, and professional network needed to move into our economy's fastest-growing employment sector.

-And with 81% of American women becoming mothers by age 44, moms represent a diverse population spanning across races and ethnicities, socio-economic and educational backgrounds, sexual orientations, physical abilities, and more.
+With 81% of American women becoming mothers by age 44, moms represent a diverse population spanning across races and ethnicities, socio-economic and educational backgrounds, sexual orientations, physical abilities, and more.

 In other words, we've got your diversity right here.